-Field Placement: Community Servings (Boston, MA)
+Field placement: Community Servings

 Dan helped develop Community Servings' Food Policy and Resource Center, which will serve as a hub of resources for advocates of medical nutrition therapy.
 He also conducted research on the role of medically tailored, home-delivered meals on the health of low-income people with critical and chronic disease.